Cats and Mouse: Plot

 Blessing tells Dexter Morgan that his mother, Prudence, has died and invites him to her wake.
-In order to attend, Dexter cancels an appointment with Harrison who surprises Dexter by showing up to his apartment.
-Harrison, having brought Dexter and himself suits, reveals he will attend the wake, having been the only person who attended Hannah McKay's funeral.
-Harrison is introduced to Blessing's family, and all guests, including Dexter, detail their history with Prudence.
+In order to attend, Dexter cancels an appointment with Harrison, who surprises Dexter by showing up to his apartment with two suits, announcing he will attend the wake.
+Harrison is introduced to Blessing's family, and everyone shares their history with Prudence.

-Charley goes to Red's apartment, finding it vacant, informing Prater that he is missing as well.
+Charley goes to Red's apartment, finding it vacant, telling Prater that he is missing.
 Prater calls Dexter; still posing as Red, Dexter tells him he has not returned home since Charley broke in.
 Prater asks him to visit him at his mansion.
-Al and Gareth express their unease over Mia's arrest, fearing she might reveal their identities to the FBI.
+Al and Gareth express their unease over Mia's arrest, fearing she might reveal their identities.
 Prater assures them he will take care of it.
-Having begun targeting Gareth, Dexter follows him to a bookstore, finding that he has been leaving notes to an unknown individual hidden in books about his crimes.
-That night, Dexter continues helping Blessing's family during the wake, but Blessing snaps at Dexter and his son-in-law for bringing more ice than what he asked.
+Targeting Gareth, Dexter follows him to a bookstore, finding that he has been leaving notes in books about his crimes.
+That night, Dexter continues helping Blessing's family during the wake, and Blessing snaps at Dexter for bringing too much ice.

-Claudette and Melvin interrogate Marc, Mia's victim, over the events.
-Marc reveals that Mia told him he was to be her first kill in New York, shedding doubt on their belief that she killed Ryan.
-Angel Batista arrives, and shares his suspicions that Harrison killed Ryan using methods taught to him by Dexter as the Bay Harbor Butcher and that Dexter helped Harrison cover it up.
-The two express their suspicions of his claim and he asks to accompany them to visit Mia which Claudette reluctantly accepts.
+Angel Batista arrives at the NYPD, and shares his suspicions that Harrison killed Ryan using methods taught to him by Dexter and that Dexter helped Harrison cover it up.
+The two express their suspicions of his claim but reluctantly accept him accompanying them to visit Mia.
 While babysitting Elsa's son, Dante, Harrison is confronted by Elsa's landlord, Vinny, as she is late with the rent.
-He says he will not fix the mold in Dante's room until she pays, and Harrison briefly considers murdering him before he leaves.
+He says he will not fix the mold in Dante's room until she pays, and Harrison imagines harming him before he leaves.